 Lookups: stop copying data between sheets

-Ten of these and the syntax becomes automatic.
+Write ten of these and the syntax becomes automatic.

-XLOOKUP simplifies the syntax further for firms running Office 365 or Excel 2021: =XLOOKUP(A2, 'Trial Balance'!A:A, 'Trial Balance'!D:D, "Not found").
+XLOOKUP simplifies the syntax further for firms running Office 365 or Excel 2021: `=XLOOKUP(A2, ’Trial Balance'!A:A, ’Trial Balance'!D:D, “Not found”)`.
 The fourth parameter returns a default value when no match exists, which immediately flags missing accounts instead of throwing an error.
 If your firm supports it, switch to XLOOKUP for new files.

 Pivot tables for analytical review under ISA 520